wp-plugins/ip2location-country-blocker/readme.txt

 In addition, this plugin also allows you to redirect the users to a predefined page based on countries.

 This plugin uses IP2Location BIN file for location queries that free your hassle from setting up the relational database.
+Moreover, IP2Location provides monthly BIN update for your download, so that you could have the latest and accurate query results.

 BIN file download: [IP2Location Commercial database](http://ip2location.com "IP2Location commercial database") | [IP2Location LITE database (free edition)](http://lite.ip2location.com "IP2Location LITE database (free edition)")